 You might want to turn off your outdoor Christmas lighting by midnight to follow your neighborhood Christmas etiquette.
 By setting Alexa to turn off your lights automatically, you no longer have to wake up at midnight to do it yourself unless you want to use mechanical timers.

 The outdoor timers must be weatherproof and capable to work in extreme temperature variations.
 We select this IP44 weatherproof plug to work on all the smart platforms.

 - Ideal for Outdoor Use: IP44 weatherproof housing and sockets cover which help prevent rain from...

 Alternatively, we can go with the Etekcity outdoor Wifi plug that comes with energy monitoring and support with Alexa & Google Asssiatnt.

-- Alexa Devices for Indoor Home Use: Control devices from your smartphone or through voice command...
+- EASY TO USE WITH ALEXA: Control devices from your smartphone or through voice command with Alexa or...

 Before you begin to set up Alexa to turn off your outdoor Christmas lights, make sure you have a smart outdoor plug connected to the lights.
 These plugs need to connect to the Alexa over WiFi to schedule and automatically turn off the Christmas lights.
 Get one of these now and you are ready to go.

 Once you connect your outdoor Christmas lighting to the smart outdoor plugs, you are ready to go.
 Since you saw how you can create a routine on Amazon Alexa, I am not going to go deep into the details.
 Anyway, let’s see how to automatically turn off Christmas lights by sunrise every day.

 To create a routine for Alexa, go to the More tab from the Amazon Alexa App, tap on Routines and select the “+” button at the top.